-- · Continue our engagement with our direct suppliers with additional training and periodic communications. - Maintain our efforts to identify the number of smelters and refiners within our supply chain by evaluating the information received from our direct suppliers and comparing it with revised information published by the CFSI. - · Contact a portion of our smelters and refiners directly to encourage them to participate in the CFSP or industry equivalent. - Obtain an independent assessment of the current state of our Conflict Minerals Management System for alignment with the OECD Framework.
+- Continue our engagement with our direct suppliers with additional training and periodic communications. - Maintain our efforts to identify annually the smelters and refiners within our supply chain by evaluating the information received from our direct suppliers and comparing it with revised information published by the CFSI.

+- Contact a portion of our smelters and refiners directly to encourage them to participate in the CFSP or industry equivalent. - Continue our active participation in the CFSI and support industry efforts to improve the monitoring and reporting of supply chain activities.